mariajosesalasmiranda/Emotion-Vision/README.md

 ### Usage
 1. Run the Notebooks
-You can run the notebooks directly in **VS Code** or any other Jupyter notebook environment.
+You can run the notebooks directly in **VS Code** or any other Jupyter notebook environment:
     - For DeepFace-based emotion recognition, open and ```run deepface_fer.ipynb```
     - For the TensorFlow-based emotion recognition, open and run ```tensorflow_fer.ipynb```
 2. Live Demo